-- Identifying new sources, therefore improving completeness; - Helping assess true levels of uncertainty in fuel- and sector-specific data; - Providing fuel quality data and oxidation factors for complex processes; - Providing information on process-specific emissions that are not apparent from the national energy balances; - Reducing uncertainty in the GHGI; and
+- Identifying new sources, therefore improving completeness; - Helping assess true levels of uncertainty in fuel- and sector-specific data; - Providing fuel quality data and oxidation factors for complex processes;

-16 All GHG emissions that are regulated within the EU ETS are defined as "traded" emissions, whilst all other GHG emissions are defined as "non-traded".
+17 All GHG emissions that are regulated within the EU ETS are defined as "traded" emissions, whilst all other GHG emissions are defined as "non-traded".
 The EU Effort Sharing Decision will lead to the UK adopting a new target for GHG reductions by 2020 for all of the non-traded emissions (i.e. everything outside of EU ETS), and progress towards this target will be monitored through the UK GHG inventory.